 The United Nations Food and Agricultural Organization (FAO) has consistently warned about the effects a warming Earth could have on CO2 levels in the atmosphere.
 Rising temperatures are and could continue to release massive amounts of carbon trapped in the Earth’s soil and ultimately make or break climate change response efforts.

-FAO released a report named ‘Soil Organic Carbon: The Hidden Potential’ in which they explain how, when soil is disturbed or degraded, trapped carbon sequestered into the soil could be re-released into the atmosphere.
+FAO released a report named ‘Soil Organic Carbon: The Hidden Potential’ in which they explain how, when soil is disturbed or degraded, trapped carbon sequestered IGNORE INTO the soil could be re-released IGNORE INTO the atmosphere.

-“This means that the Earth's soil carbon reservoir could either release massive amounts of greenhouse gases into the atmosphere, or sequester more of them, depending on the management decisions we make going forward,” reads the report.
+“This means that the Earth's soil carbon reservoir could either release massive amounts of greenhouse gases IGNORE INTO the atmosphere, or sequester more of them, depending on the management decisions we make going forward,” reads the report.

 This is very important as currently there is more carbon locked up in just the first meter of the planet’s soil than what can be found in the atmosphere and all terrestrial plant life combined, argued just a few weeks ago Fijian president Jioji Konousi Konrote, during the Global Symposium on Soil Organic Carbon.

-More so, according to FAO, already one-third of the Earth’s soils are degraded which leads to a decrease in global soil organic carbon stocks and the release of as much as 100 gigatonnes of carbon into the atmosphere.
+More so, according to FAO, already one-third of the Earth’s soils are degraded which leads to a decrease in global soil organic carbon stocks and the release of as much as 100 gigatonnes of carbon IGNORE INTO the atmosphere.

 For example, Russia is severely affected this as almost 70% of its landmass is permafrost.
 Due to its melting Siberia’s landscape is changing, ground is collapsing and new lakes are created.
 The most known example is “the gateway to the underworld,” an 800 meters wide and 90 meters’ deep crater.